 Applicants from a Non-Approved Program

-To practice as a Chiropodist in Ontario, you must hold a certificate of registration with the College of Chiropodists of Ontario (COCOO).
+To practise as a Chiropodist in Ontario, you must hold a certificate of registration with the College of Chiropodists of Ontario (COCOO).

-This section is intended for individuals who have graduated or are about to graduate from a non-approved program.
-Anyone who has graduated from a chiropody or podiatry program outside of Ontario, should contact the College at email@example.com for information about their eligibility to write the Registration Examinations, prior to applying.
+This section is meant to assist individuals who have graduated or are about to graduate from a non-approved program with the application process to register with the College.
+Anyone who has graduated from a chiropody or podiatry program outside of Ontario should contact the College at firstname.lastname@example.org for information about their eligibility to write the Registration Examinations, prior to applying.